rancher/elemental-docs/docs/inventory-management.md

 `MachineRegistration` holds information on how to install and configure all connected Elemental Teal machines.

-It is possible to update the `spec.machineInventoryLabels` and `spec.machineInventoryAnnotations`, so that they will be applied to all registered machines.
+It's possible to update the `spec.machineInventoryLabels` and `spec.machineInventoryAnnotations` and this will be applied to all registered machines.
 By default, Elemental Teal machines will attempt a registration update every 24 hours to update labels and annotations.

 While it is possible to modify the `spec.config` definition, updates to the `spec.config` will be ignored by machines that already completed installation.
 Machines that could not complete installation will try again every 30 minutes by default, reloading the remote `MachineRegistration` definition.
 This can be useful to correct `spec.config` mistakes that prevent successful installation (for ex. `spec.config.elemental.install.device`), without having to create a new `MachineRegistration` and a new ISO.